carusosmissing/PeterTyson_V3.2/docs/component_library.md

 ## Overview

-The TruEXP Component Library is a comprehensive collection of reusable React Native components built with TypeScript, designed to match the TruEXP brand aesthetic with glassmorphism effects, gradient backgrounds, and consistent styling.
+The TruEXP Component Library is a collection of reusable React Native components built with TypeScript, designed to match the TruEXP brand aesthetic with glassmorphism effects, gradient backgrounds, and consistent styling.

+**Recent Major Addition**: The **TrustubCarousel** system with flippable cards, photo galleries, and QR code generation.

 ## Design System